fbpx

 You can find out what shows are currently recruiting by contacting the production companies directly.
 See who makes a show that you would like to appear on and look them up online.

 There are also websites that publish contestant calls.
-BeOnScreen, which recently moved over to Facebook, is a great place to start.
+BeOnScreen, which recently moved to Facebook, is a great place to start.

 Another useful resource is UKGameShows.
-This website has a page listing current (and new) shows requiring contestants.
+This website has a page listing current and new shows requiring contestants.
 You will also find links here to the pages for applying to popular quiz and game shows such as Bargain Hunt, Countdown, Pointless, Tenable, and so on.

 Top tips